TOX Aftercare

 WHAT TO AVOID:

-• Avoid strenuous exercise for 24 hours Heavy physical activity increases circulation, which might spread Botox away from the injection site.
+• Avoid strenuous exercise for 24 hours Heavy physical activity increases circulation, which might spread Tox away from the injection site.

 • No lying down for at least 4–6 hours